Matveibos/rails_answers_and_guides/routing_tutorial.md

               end
             end
 8. How you can create subdomain?
 And hide a part of path?

+        # understand only path with subdomain api.
+Hided api from the localhost:3000/api

         constraints subdomain: 'api' do
           scope module: 'api' do